USPS Sure Money money transfer service review

-If you need to send funds overseas USPS offers wire transfers that are available through the Sure Money program.
-You can use it to send up to $1,500 per day to 10 countries in Central and South America.
+To send funds overseas, USPS offers wire transfers that are available through the Sure Money program.
+Use it to send up to $1,500 per day to 10 countries in Central and South America.

 USPS exchange rates

-Transfers to Ecuador, El Salvador, Nicaragua and Peru through the Sure Money program are made in US Dollars.
+When you transfer to Ecuador, El Salvador, Nicaragua and Peru through the Sure Money program are made in US dollars.

-However, transfers to Argentina, Colombia, the Dominican Republic, Guatemala, Honduras and Mexico are made in the local currency of the receiving country.
-Exchange rates will apply to these transactions, with Sure Money rates updated regularly to keep pace with market rates.
+Transfers to Argentina, Colombia, the Dominican Republic, Guatemala, Honduras and Mexico are made in the local currency of the receiving country.
+Exchange rates will apply to these transactions, and Sure Money rates update regularly to keep pace with market rates.

 The registration and transfer process

-Sending money overseas with USPS is easy, and a Sure Money wire transfer can be sent from your nearest Post Office.
+It’s easy to send money overseas with USPS, and a Sure Money wire transfer can be sent from your nearest post office.